 Your subject librarian, Ann Brew, will be able to help you find books and online resources for your assignments.
-Also, don't forget to check out the Library's range of training workshops and our other campus libraries for access to specialist medicine and life sciences resources.
-You can borrow up to 40 books and, whether you're working on or off site, you'll be able to access e-books, e-journals and databases from our collection of almost 400,000 titles.
-If we don't have what you need, we can get it for you, simply ask us to buy it or request a copy through our free Document Delivery service.
+Also, don't forget to check out the library workshops and other campus libraries for access to specialist medicine and life sciences resources.
+You can borrow up to 40 books and, whether you're working on or off site, you'll be able to access e-books, e-journals and databases from their collection of almost 567,000 titles.
+If they don't have what you need, they can get it for you, simply ask them to buy it or request a copy through their free Document Delivery service.